enbraun/slate/source/includes/_requirement.md

 **flexi_range_duration** <br>`integer` | Represents the defined duration range for flexibility in fulfilling the requirement compared to the original requirement date.
 **flexi_range_unit** <br>`integer` | Represents a unit that allows for flexibility in fulfilling the requirement.
 Unit value could be one of the following:<br><br><li> **1** for `Hours` : Refers to 'hours' as a unit.</li><li> **2** for `Days` : Refers to 'days' as a unit.</li><br>
 **allow_multi_allocation** <br>`boolean` | This refers to allocation of a specific requirement to multiple assignment.
+**sync_to_booking** <br>`boolean` | This setting indicates whether the values of common custom fields in the bookings corresponding to this requirement are always in sync.
+When turned on, users will not be able to modify the common custom fields in the booking form, and the values will always be taken from the linked requirement.
 **conditions** <br>`array of object` | This refers to the criteria on which the requirement must be fulfilled.<li>**conditions.field** `string` <br> This is a reference to the text's API_code.</li> <li>**<a href="#requirement-operator" class="api-ref">conditions.operator</a>** `string`  <br> This refers to a character that represents a specific mathematical or logical action or process. </li><li>**conditions.values** <br>This refers to the values defined for the requirement to be considered in suggested resources.</li><li>**conditions.weightage** `integer`  <br> Every condition can be assigned relative importance in comparison to other conditions to calculate its weightage.
 Weightage is ultimately used to calculate the match score of resources.</li> <li>**conditions.is_mandatory** `boolean` <br> Indicates whether this field is mandatory.
 If this field is marked as mandatory, it means that a required value must be provided for it in the suggested resources.</li>
 **created_on** <br>`string` | Timestamp at which this requirement object was created.
 **created_by** <br> `object` | Object representing user who created this requirement object.
 **modified_on** <br>`string` | Represents latest modification timestamp.
 **modified_by** <br>`object` | Object representing most recent user who modified this requirement object.
+**udf_\*** | Custom user-defined fields are used to capture additional information of requirement.
+User-defined fields can be of multiple types.
+Custom fields are highly useful for optimally configuring requirement objects.
+In the given example response, all keys starting with the prefix `udf_` are user-defined custom fields. <a href="#user-defined-fields" class="api-ref">Learn more</a>

 ## Create a Requirement